fjebaker/SpectralFitting.jl/docs/src/why-and-how.md

 sum(flux1)
 ```

 It is precisely this re-writing that SpectralFitting performs via [`@generated`](https://docs.julialang.org/en/v1/manual/metaprogramming/#Generated-functions) functions.
-We can inspect the code used to generate the invocation body after defining a [`CompositeSpectralModel`](@ref):
+We can inspect the code used to generate the invocation body after defining a [`CompositeModel`](@ref):

 ```@example model_invocation
 fluxes = (flux1, flux2)